pholat/HID_PID/README.md

 PID controller based on VUSB device

+→ Right now it works with written into Qt temperature curve in bistate mode.
+PID and choice between temp curve / constatn temperature / only measure ment is to be done yet.

 → It's goal it to create usable, minimal PID controller and soft needed to calibrate PID values

 → Mesure ments are usable now, tested only on old chineese pecos clone.
 Yet to be tested PID controll.